4WD Vehicle Access Permit – Terms and Conditions & Guidelines

 If you sell your vehicle for which a Vehicle Access Permit was originally issued, or your windscreen is damaged, then you may be eligible for a replacement permit sticker.
 Please note however that replacement Vehicle Access Permit stickers will not be reissued if they are lost.
 If you lose your permit sticker you will need to purchase a new one.
 To obtain a replacement Vehicle Access Permit sticker, you must remove the original permit sticker prior to selling your vehicle, or when windscreen damage occurs.
 A replacement Vehicle Access Permit can only be reissued if the original permit is returned to us.
 Replacements cannot be made on production of your receipt alone.

-Please bring your old vehicle access permit to the Minjerribah Camping Booking Centre in Dunwich, where a replacement sticker will be reissued.
+Please bring your old vehicle access permit to a campground office, where a replacement sticker will be reissued.
 There is a $6.60 fee for replacement permits.
-Replacement permits cannot be issued at our camping ground offices.

 Vehicle Access Permits Cancellation Limits

 The cancellation limit is two (2) calendar days prior to the permit arrival date.
 All requests for a refund must be submitted in writing to Minjerribah Camping within 28 days of the start of the permit